Barefoot mamas wear shoes too

 2. The flexible sole allows all the 27 joints in your foot to do their thing, rather than just relying on the ankle joint to flex and turn.
 Imagine doing everything in your life with big skiing gloves on your hands and think how quickly your wrists would start aching – that is what shoes have been doing to your ankles every day!

 3. The wide toebox ensure your little piggies can spread out as you walk.
 Think your shoes are wide enough?
-Step on a piece of paper and trace around your foot, then do the same with your favourite pair of shoes.
+Step on a piece of paper and trace around your foot, then do the same with your favorite pair of shoes.
 Get a shock and buy your first pair of minimal shoes.

 4. The good attachment to the foot (meaning, in our hosehould flipflops and crocs are out) ensure you don’t need to scrunch your toes up every time you make a step.

-The reason I’m so obsessed with shoes this is something that is so EASY to change.
+The reason I’m so obsessed with shoes this is so EASY to change.
 You generally need to wear shoes anyway, so why not make those the shoes that make your feet happiest?
 Conversely, imagine the effect of hours and hours and hours (up to 12 a day, 7 days a week, 52 weeks a year, every year of your life) of squishing your toes, tilting your body, scrunching your muscles and deadening your joints?

 I don’t even care if you tell me you love your high heels.
 I don’t think anybody is arguing that high heels are good for your feet or body.
-It’s like eating a burger at McDonalds – I don’t need to tell you it’s full of transfats and othe industrialised wonders.
-What irritates me are all the so-called healthy shoes (that had my mum dooped just like everybody else) with insoles and cushioning and rounded soles and what-not that are, if worn every day, cumutatively about as bad as a night out in heels (and therefore like all the junkfood mascerading as health food – I’m looking at you, yoghurt!).
+It’s like eating a burger at McDonalds – I don’t need to tell you it’s full of transfats and othe industrialized wonders.
+What irritates me are all the so-called healthy shoes (that had my mum dooped just like everybody else) with insoles and cushioning and rounded soles and what-not that are, if worn every day, cumutatively about as bad as a night out in heels (and therefore like all the junkfood mascerading as health food – I’m looking at you, yogurt!).

 But, the absolutely BEST kept secret about minimal shoes is that they are absolutely addictive.
 Once you start wearing them, your feet go “aaah” and you can’t stop.
 One of the main reasons I have so far refused to buy a pair of vibram 5-finger frog feet is that I KNOW my feet will love them and then all my attempts at getting more fashionable will go out the window as I will never want to wear anything else.